XXRadeonXFX/TravelMemory-Assignment/README.md

   🌐 `http://<frontend EC2 instance Public Ip>/`

 ---

-## ✅ Phase 4 – Instance Scaling

-# ✨ AMI Creation and Instance Launch with Elastic IP
+# ✨ Phase 4 - AMI Creation and Instance Launch with Elastic IP

 This script automates the process of creating **Amazon Machine Images (AMIs)** from existing EC2 instances and then launches new instances using those AMIs.
 It also associates a fresh **Elastic IP** to each new instance with appropriate tagging.